paultopia/spideyscrape/readme.md

 The point is to save those things for offline reading, for planes etc.

+You can also `import` this as a module from some other script, in which case `spideyscrape.scrape('http://url/for/table_of_contents/toc.html')` will return the offline-capable HTML document as a string, which you can then handle as you please.

 **Pythonista**

 This script targets [Pythonista](http://omz-software.com/pythonista/) on iPad for optimum usefulness as offline reader (but also works fine on real computers).
-On the iPad with Pythonista, probably the most useful way to invoke this script is by saving the following bookmarklet to Mobile Safari:

-    javascript:window.location='pythonista://spideyscrape.py?action=run&args='+window.location.href;

-Then navigate to the ToC page you want to scrape and activate the bookmarklet.

-You can also `import` this as a module from some other script, in which case `spideyscrape.scrape('http://url/for/table_of_contents/toc.html')` will return the offline-capable HTML document.
-This is mostly useful on iPad if you'd like to do something with the document other than save to the local filesystem, like pass it to [a Dropbox script](https://gist.github.com/mlgill/8311088) or [a document conversion script](http://wcm1.web.rice.edu/pandoc-on-ios.html) or the like.

-As it turns out, it's a bit of a hassle to get html files out of its internal filesystem (as of 12-28-15).
-The export action in the basic Pythonista action menu, for whatever reason, will only let you export files with a .py extension.
-A cheap workaround to get the resulting html file in Dropbox, Google Drive, etc. anyway is to just temporarily slap a .py extension on the html file.
-Then, by magic, the export menu will appear, and, thereafter, the good old iOS "open in" dialogue.

-However, the *easiest possible way* to scrape something then get it right out of Pythonista is to download the wrapper script scrapewrap.py from the pythonista-wrappers directory, then change your bookmarklet to point to it rather than spideyscrape.py --- it will simply pop up an "open in" menu when scraping is complete, and you can send the resulting file directly to Dropbox, PDF converter, or whatever.
+The easiest way to scrape something then get it right out of Pythonista is to download the wrapper script scrapewrap.py from the pythonista-wrappers directory.
+You can run that script from Mobile Safari, and it will grab the url to the open page and send it right to SpideyScrape.
+When it's done scraping, it will pop up an "open in" menu ("share sheet"), and you can send the resulting file directly to Dropbox, PDF converter, or whatever.
 Note that this wrapper will also quietly delete the original file from the pythonista internal filesystem (sandbox) to keep the clutter down, so the file you open in the other application will be the only one that exists.

+To use the wrapper script, you need to either have updated Pythonista 2.0 (released Jan 11, 2016, I believe), in which case you can use the new share sheet functionality to add the wrapper script to the share sheet that pops up from Mobile Safari.
+That's the easiest method.
+Alternatively, if for some reason you can't update, you can use the bookmarklet below:

     javascript:window.location='pythonista://scrapewrap.py?action=run&args='+window.location.href;

+If you really want to use a clunkier method altogether, you can just leave off the wrapper altogether and use this bookmarklet:

+    javascript:window.location='pythonista://spideyscrape.py?action=run&args='+window.location.href;

+For any of those tools, just navigate to the ToC page you want to scrape and activate the share sheet/bookmarklet.

 **Lawful uses**